ikendoit/dumpmon/README.md

 ## Monitor Guide:
 ```
-	docker-compose build
+	./dumpmon.sh build
-	docker-compose up
+	./dumpmon.sh up
 ```

 You can now view the data inside of ./data directory

 ## Visualization Guide:
 ```
-	Hopefully soon ?
-If we survive Corvid
+	check localhost:3003 for Grafana dashboard.
 ```

 ## FAQ, TIPS:

- - Q: What if I want to update the code ?
+ - Q: What if I want to update the code for the monitor ?

  	 A: Well someone is feeling energized.

 		<update code>
-		docker-compose down
-		docker-compose build
-		docker-compose up
+		./dumpmon.sh restart runner_monitor

+ - Q: The runner_monitor exitted before MySQL finished initiating

+   A: GD, not again!!

+		./dumpmon.sh restart runner_monitor

  - Q: I tried doing docker-compose build, but the ./data directory is having a 600 permission for all files